ralsina/clusterhat-saltstack/README.md

 `docker stack deploy --compose-file gitea.yml gitea`

 Since we have Salt, we can make things easier.
-All of the Arcade cluster's stacks are defined in `srv/salt/arcade`.
+All of the Arcade cluster's stacks are defined in `srv/salt/arcade`, use them as examples.

 This will ensure files are installed in the swarm manager in a reasonable place and deploy them.

-**TEMPORARY**

-For now, until I improve it:

-To enable/disable the gitea stack, edit `srv/pillar/data.sls` and set stacks -> gitea to True (deploy) ot False (remove).
-Then run

-`salt 'pacman' state.apply arcade.gitea`

-And the state should deploy or remove the stack as configured.